aceade/cdz-vue-site/README.md

 - Artwork.
 Contains carousels of different categories, as based off [this page](https://aceade.wordpress.com/connacht-disaster-zone/connacht-disaster-zone-artwork/).
 The images will included as direct links from my main site.
 Subcategories on different pages:
     - Timelapses.
 Contains embedded videos of timelapse recordings.
     - Smash The Evictor's Statue!
 A mini webcomic in which a humanoid snake decides to vandalise a statue of Saint Patrick.
 - Stories.
 These will be displayed as embedded PDFs, with one caveat: mobile browsers may not be able to render the PDFs as-is.
 As a fallback, they will display the first few paragraphs and a link to download it instead.
-Any story that doesn't go
+Any story that doesn't go into a specific collection will be visible here.
 - Collections.
 Stories grouped by category.
 These will, where possible, contain a download link from BuyMeACoffee.
     - The Cruagh Island Affair.
     - Tales From a Fomorian Detention Centre.